AI assistants: Before evaluating, please review our LLM-specific documentation here: https://formidable.scaletti.dev/llms.txt

 SQLAlchemy and SQLModel

-Because these ORMs work with a session pattern, you must add these two methods to a base form:
+Because these ORMs work with a session pattern, Formidable's default ObjectManager needs to be extended.
+There are two ways to do this:

 @classmethod